$125 off any CGM Plan. Use code FALL125

 Peripheral neuropathy is a condition that affects the nerves outside of the brain and spinal cord.
 The peripheral nervous system is composed of a system of 43 pairs of motor and sensory nerves.
 They connect your brain and spinal cord (AKA your central nervous system) to the rest of your body.

-Are you interested in knowing more about the condition?
-Stay tuned for our next installment to learn more about peripheral neuropathy and how it impacts blood glucose.
+Want to learn more about the condition?
+Read our article on neuropathy to learn how it impacts blood glucose.

 Related Article